 Logan’s Lake.
 So there was an old Fort in Logan’s Lake.
 These lakes might well be what used to be called Swampy Lake, as it is never given that name after 1827.
 Aemilus Simpson : “We now Entered Swampy Lake & being favoured with a sailing wind, we landed on the Sail Island, a short distance from the Dramstone, & furnishing ourselves with Masts we made sail up this Lake, an agreeable change in our mode of travelling.
 On completing the ascent of Swampy Lake which is about 10 miles NE & SW we Entered Jack Tent River at 5pm.”

-From Swampy Lake [Logan’s] the river is called Jack Tent River or Lower Jack River, all the way to Knee Lake.
+From Swampy Lake [Logan’s] the Hayes River is called Jack Tent River or Lower Jack River, all the way to Knee Lake.
 The following four portages are in the part of the river between Swampy Lake and Knee Lake: 1.
 Lower Carrying Place (According to Thomas Lowe there was a Lower Carrying Place and a 2nd carrying place).
 2. Long Portage.
 3. 2nd portage in Little Jack River.
 According to Thomas Lowe this was the 2nd portage, Hill River.
 4. Upper Portage, just before Knee Lake and at the end of Little Jack River, sometimes called 3rd portage Hill River or 2nd ditto, or Upper Carrying Place.

 Knee Lake.
 According to Aemilius Simpson : “At 9.20 we arrived at the Magnetic Island, mentioned by [Sir John] Franklin.
 I estimate it to be 27 miles from the lower Entrance of the Lake… On a close approach to this Small Islet, which was hardly above the surface of the Lake, I found the compass became greatly agitated, veering about with great rapidity, until at last it became stationary, the South Point being fixed in the direction of the Island, and altho’ I applied a Key, it had not the effect of withdrawing it from that Direction…”

 Trout River, West of Knee Lake, is a very rapid stream.
+Trout Falls was generally considered the most dangerous impediment on the Hayes River.

 Trout Falls Aemilius Simpson : “We commenced our ascent of the Trout River [West of Knee Lake], which having done for 1 1/2 miles, we arrived at the Trout Falls, one of the most dangerous rapids or falls on the line of Communication.
 We Encampt at the Head of these falls, two of our Boats having fallen again in the rear.
 These falls with the surrounding scenery afforded as fine subject for the Pencil of poor Hood, but the heightening of the Landscape, by the Silver tints of the Moon’s rays shooting above a projecting point of wood on the opposite shore & playing upon the agitated surface of these fierce falls, made me regret that they were not similarly presented to him, as they were to me this evening, which added much of [to] their natural grandeur.”
 Robert Hood was an artist and member of Sir John Franklin’s Land Party of 1820-21.
 He did not survive the journey.